 Fasting Tip #6: Supplement with Electrolytes

-Your body can quickly become depleted of electrolytes if you’re consuming a lot of water during a fast.
-This can lead to many symptoms like cramping, fatigue, dizziness, and in severe cases even blackouts.
-Supplementing with electrolytes is an easy way to combat this problem!
+Your body can quickly become depleted of electrolytes during an extended fast.
+An electrolyte imbalance can lead to cramping, fatigue, dizziness, and in severe cases, even blackouts.
+Supplementing with electrolytes is an easy way to combat this problem.

 However, you'll want to avoid choosing an electrolyte supplement with any sugars or additives.
 Opt for a clean electrolyte supplement, simple trace minerals, or just reach for a pinch of high-quality sea salt.

 Essential amino acids (EAAs) are an excellent tool for anyone who is fasting to improve body composition, engages in fasted exercise, or wants to stave off hunger pangs.

 Just make sure you’re using a formula like Kion Aminos that’s pure EAAs (not BCAAs) and doesn’t contain added sugar or calories.

 Confused about the difference between EAA's and BCAA's?
 Click here to learn more.